 “There are no mistakes,” Kerbstat says.
 “Many of the stories I get to work on are breaking news and supposed to air that weekend.
 I’m always going as fast as I can, but accuracy is always paramount to speed.”

 March 2013 marked Kerbstat’s first anniversary with the show.
-Poised, polished and professional, it’s hard to believe that just seven years ago she arrived at Manhattan College — a volleyball recruit — without a clear direction.
+Poised, polished and professional, it’s hard to believe that just six years ago she arrived at Manhattan College — a volleyball recruit — without a clear direction.

 Her future started coming into focus the first time she sat down with a Manhattan College admissions counselor who, noting Kerbstat’s experience as an editor of her high school newspaper, recommended she apply for The Quadrangle Scholarship.

 One of the strengths of the communication

 program is that many of the classes are taught by adjunct faculty members who are working in the field.